lextm/jekyll-theme-chirpy/_posts/2012-7-15-sharpsnmp-vs-snmpsharpnet.md

 milans and I decided to write the libraries in the same year, under the same LGPL license terms, which can be an interesting coincidence.
 Neither of us knew each other at that time, until [I found out his project in May 2009](/trident-sign-another-open-source-snmp-library-via-c-4f2b904252).
 After that I wrote to Milan and learnt [how to use snmp4j agent](/trident-sign-how-to-set-up-snmp4j-agent-part-1-9354ddb8868a).

-Besides, #SNMP’s SNMP v3 support was ported from SNMP#NET, where I avoided reinventing the wheels.
+Besides, #SNMP's SNMP v3 support was ported from SNMP#NET, where I avoided reinventing the wheels.

 At that point I already noticed the huge differences between the two projects, so I did not expect any further integration and continued my efforts on #SNMP.

 # The Differences on Design Principles

-#SNMP was derived from Malcolm Crowe’s research project, and I did some refactoring and enhancements so as to provide an easy-to-use API.
+#SNMP was derived from Malcolm Crowe's research project, and I did some refactoring and enhancements so as to provide an easy-to-use API.

-Since [I conducted a review](/product-review-snmp-libraries-for-net-evaluation-report-e13f25991cad) on existing SNMP libraries a few months ago before my work on #SNMP, I already had a few ideas on what kind of API is “easy to use”.
+Since [I conducted a review](/product-review-snmp-libraries-for-net-evaluation-report-e13f25991cad) on existing SNMP libraries a few months ago before my work on #SNMP, I already had a few ideas on what kind of API is "easy to use".

-The final API design was inspired by Dart’s PowerSNMP for .NET, but of course I used whatever I found convenient and did not plan to clone Dart’s.
+The final API design was inspired by Dart's PowerSNMP for .NET, but of course I used whatever I found convenient and did not plan to clone Dart's.

 Therefore, if you have a chance to review all releases of #SNMP, you will see that it always tries to maintain simplicity on API side.
 Even if you plan to perform SNMP v3 operations or write an SNMP agent, you can just use a few lines of code once you understand how #SNMP works.